xborgkenkent/google-calendar-automation/README.md

 You can find detailed instructions on how to enable the Google Calendar API and create the necessary credentials by following this link:
 [Google Calendar API Guide](https://developers.google.com/workspace/calendar/api/quickstart/nodejs)

 This guide will walk you through the process in the Google Cloud Console.
-After setting up your credentials, **paste the downloaded `credentials.json` file into the `app` folder** and proceed with the backend setup below.
+After setting up your credentials, **paste the downloaded `credentials.json` file into the `backend` folder** and proceed with the backend setup below.

 ## Backend Setup (FastAPI)

 1.  **Create a virtual environment (recommended):**

     ```bash
-    cd app
+    cd backend
     python -m venv env
     ```